ComNiRed/SeriesManager/README.md

 ### Note

-I know it's not perfect but it do the job and I don't need a better.
+I know it's not perfect but it do the job and I don't need better.
 I just needed a way to save locally all the series that I watch so I did that.